 The Presbyterian Church (U.S.A.) is a connectional church, and the Board of Pensions fulfills its own, unique role in the community.
-The Church looks to the Board to uphold the commitment made by congregations to care for installed pastors, and to provide ways for churches and other Presbyterian-affiliated employers to care for other teaching elders and other employees.
+The Church looks to the Board to uphold the commitment made by congregations to care for installed pastors, and to provide ways for churches and other Presbyterian-affiliated employers to care for other ministers of the Word and Sacrament and other employees.

 The Board is one of six agencies of the General Assembly of the PC(USA).
 It collaborates with the other agencies in areas that include funds development, information technology, communications, and education.